Paso Robles Geneseo District AVA: History

-The Geneseo District was named after the community of Geneseo, Illinois, from which many of the original settlers in the area emigrated.
+The Geneseo District (jen-uh-SEE-oh) was named after the community of Geneseo, Illinois, from which many of the original settlers in the area emigrated.
 The historian Wallace V. Ohles recounts the area's origins: By 1884, there were three families in the Geneseo District: those of Charles Pepmiller, the Herts and the Gruenhagens.
 Mr. Pepmiller sent an advertisement to the Geneseo Republic, the newspaper in the community of Geneseo, Illinois.
 The ad stated that 3,000 acres of land were available near the Heur Huero River.
 Following the publication of that ad, families were attracted from Kansas, Illinois, Wisconsin and even from Denmark.
 Among the newcomers were the Martin, William and John Ernst families.
 The name Geneseo comes from Geneseo, Illinois, their former home.

 Many of the early settlers in Geneseo District were German speaking.
 Barbara Mathis, for example, emigrated to the United States from the Alsace region in Europe in 1868 and eventually settled in Geneseo, Illinois.
 There, she married William Ernst, and the two of them moved to the new settlement of Geneseo in San Luis Obispo County in 1884.
 The early settlers founded a school, named the Geneseo School.
 Geneseo School was located 11 miles east of Paso Robles, at the northwest corner of Creston Road and Geneseo Road.
 The location of the Geneseo School is identified on the U.S.G.S. quadrangle maps submitted in the petition.
 The Geneseo school district covered the area settled by the group of German immigrants in the 1880s and was one of the early school districts of San Luis Obispo County.
 The first classes at the Geneseo school were held on the ranch of one of the immigrant families.
 A farm building on the Ernst ranch was the original Geneseo school.
 The small schoolhouse became too small, so in 1886, a larger one was built just opposite the original building with volunteer labor.
 The new one-room schoolhouse had an anteroom, two storage rooms and a covered porch.
 Later, a bell tower was added.